minhoolee/3DStackGAN/README.md

     ├── docs                      <- A default Sphinx project; see sphinx-doc.org for details │
-    ├── models                    <- Trained and serialized models, model predictions, or model summaries │   ├── csv                   <- CSV logs of epoch and batch runs │   ├── json                  <- JSON representation of the models │   ├── predictions           <- Predictions generated the train models and their best weights
+    ├── models                    <- Trained and serialized models, model predictions, or model summaries │   ├── cfg                   <- CFG files for models │   ├── csv                   <- CSV logs of epoch and batch runs │   ├── json                  <- JSON representation of the models │   ├── predictions           <- Predictions generated the train models and their best weights